Pluralizing words, plural nouns

-Pluralizing words isn’t always a simple matter of adding an s on the end, and switching a word from masculine form to feminine form isn’t always a matter of adding -ess.
+Pluralizing words isn’t always a simple matter of adding an S to the end.
+And switching a word from the masculine to feminine form isn’t always a matter of adding -ess.

-- The words alms, amends, cattle, clothes, doldrums, ides, pants, pliers, scissors, shorts, smithereens, and trousers are all plural but have no singular form.
+The words alms, amends, cattle, clothes, doldrums, ides, pants, pliers, scissors, shorts, smithereens and trousers are all plural or plural nouns.